Gilligan’s Island Transcript

 BACK TO SCENE

-Gilligan runs away from the headhunter and up the jungle path.
+Gilligan yells and runs away from the headhunter and up the jungle path.

 FADE OUT.